Manuel Neuer: UEFA Euro 2020

-2022 World Cup
+2022 FIFA World Cup

-Neuer was called up to Germany's squad for the 2022 World Cup in Qatar.
-Hence, he became the first German goalkeeper to feature in four consecutive World Cups.
+Neuer was called up to Germany's squad for the 2022 FIFA World Cup in Qatar, becoming the first German goalkeeper to feature in four consecutive World Cups.
 On 1 December, he made his 19th World Cup appearance, breaking the previous record for goalkeepers, including both Sepp Maier and Brazil's Cláudio Taffarel of 18 appearances.
-Despite a 4–2 win over Costa Rica in the last group stage match, Germany was eliminated from the same round for the second World Cup in a row as they finished third in their group on goal difference after Japan pulled an upset 2–1 win over Spain.
+Despite a 4–2 win over Costa Rica in the last group stage match, Germany failed to progress from the group stage for a second consecutive World Cup as they finished third on goal difference after Japan pulled an upset 2–1 win over Spain.
+The match against Costa Rica was his 19th and final World Cup game, allowing him to overtake Cláudio Taffarel and Sepp Maier as the goalkeeper with most appearances in World Cup history.
+However, he was surpassed by Hugo Lloris who reached 20 appearances during the same tournament.